mesosphere/d2iq-engineering-blog/content/posts/profiling-kubernetes-controllers-with-pprof/index.md

 ## Profiling Kubernetes controllers

-Now that we know a little bit about `pprof` and profiling, we can look at why we might need this for Kubernetes controllers.
+Now that you know a little bit about `pprof` and profiling, we can look at why you might need this for Kubernetes controllers.
 Much like any other application, Kubernetes controllers are prone to suffering from performance issues, running out of memory, etc.

-If your controller is being `OOMKilled`, instead of just simply increasing the memory limits and moving on, we can actually understand what is using up all the memory by collecting and analyzing `heap` or `goroutine` profiles.
+If your controller is being `OOMKilled`, instead of just simply increasing the memory limits and moving on, you can actually understand what is using up all the memory by collecting and analyzing `heap` or `goroutine` profiles.

-Another example scenario where profiling might help is if a controller is suffering from performance issues when running at scale, collecting a `cpu` profile can help identify functions that are using the most CPU time.
+Another example scenario where profiling might help is if a controller is suffering from performance issues when running at scale; collecting a `cpu` profile can help identify functions that are using the most CPU time.

 ### Enabling `pprof` via controller-runtime